mananqayas/data-engineering/docker/README.md

 Docker is a containerization service used to run applications in isolated containers.
 Containers are running instances of images, and images contain instructions including base image, runtime environment of application and other options.

 Docker is used in modern application delivery across development and production environments reliably and securely.
-It is also used in MLOps, Microsevices and Cloud-native applications.
-Containers are orchestration using Kubernetes system for scalable applications.
+It is also used in MLOps, microservices and cloud-native applications.
+Containers are scaled with orchestration using Kubernetes system for scalable applications.

 ## Docker image

-To build a docker image, we use Dockerfile, it looks like this:
+To build a docker image, we use Dockerfile, a simple Dockerfile looks like this:

 ```Dockerfile